 Strangers are often the same.
 You are more likely to get a good response from me if you ask politely (and say please and thank you) if you can run something past me?
 You are less likely to elicit a helpful response if you just ping me a message with your problem with no courtesy or manners and expect me to spend my time (which nobody is paying me for) in helping you resolve your problems.

 WHAT IS THE POINT?

 What is the point in writing a book based on a lifetime of bad experiences to help others if you are going to spend your days resolving people’s problems free of charge?
 It has taken me many years to get the knowledge, skills and experience to do what I do.
 If it was easy to smash claims and resolve complaints, everyone would do it.
 The majority of people don’t, hence why consumer champions like me are around because we do.

 Not everything can be found on Google as this motorist found here, and it’s hardly cheeky of me to point you to a book that costs £3.99 as an e-book and £8.99 on paperback for you to use as a source of reference.
 People have saved hundreds of thousands of pounds with one claim on the Amazon reviews coming in at £23,000, which is more than many people earn in a year.
 My advice is tried and tested and works every time.
 If I don’t place any value on my own time, I can’t expect anyone else to.

-I run a consumer blog and Facebook page (‘The Complaints Resolver’) and I have helped many people over the years and continue to do so.
-There are well over 100 blogs on this website with plenty of free advice to access and I happily engage with my followers on my Facebook page by private messages and in public.
-I use these questions to create blogs to help people like you as I see the same problems time and time again.
+There are well over 100 blogs on this website with plenty of free advice to access.
+I also happily engage with my followers on my Facebook page (The Complaints Resolver) by private messages and in public.
+I use these questions to create blogs to help others as I see the same problems time and time again.

 I am keen to practice what I preach, and I regularly provide testimonials and mentions on Twitter to praise staff members for providing me with excellent customer service.

-What do you think?
+Do you think it is important to use good manners?
 Am I being harsh here or do you agree?